AbstractMenus/Docs/advanced/input.rst

 .. include:: ../_includes/contents.rst

-This article is about how you can save some user input and use in inside your menus.
+This article is about how you can save some user input and use it inside your menus.

 .. _input-ctx-main: